E-2 Visa Renewal and Extension | All You Need to Know

 Below are some frequently asked questions regarding the E-2 visa, E-2 visa renewal or extension:

-Q. Are there restrictions on my ability to travel while on E-2 visa?
+Are there restrictions on my ability to travel while on E-2 visa?

-One of the fortunate things about the E-2 visa are that there aren’t any travel restrictions imposed (i.e., number of times you are permitted to leave and re-enter).
+One of the fortunate things about the E-2 visa is that there aren’t any travel restrictions imposed (i.e., number of times you are permitted to leave and re-enter).
 USCIS also doesn’t specify the amount of time you can stay abroad before having to return.

-Q. Who can study on a E-2 visa, main applicant or family members?
+Who can study on a E-2 visa, main applicant or family members?

 You are permitted to study on an E-2 visa but cannot join a full-length program like those on F1 as long as it doesn’t harm the primary interest of your visa.
 Also, your children and your spouse are eligible to study in the U.S. without any additional visas or applications.

-Q. Am I allowed to change status while on E-2?
+Am I allowed to change status while on E-2?

 Yes, you can apply for a change of status by submitting Form I-129, Petition for Nonimmigrant Worker, or Form I-539, Application to Extend/Change status.

-Q. What is the processing time for an extension or approval?
+What is the processing time for an extension or approval?

 Normally, it ranges from 2 to 4 weeks from the filing of the application.
 Be aware that this can vary depending on the workload in the U.S. Consulate and U.S. processing centers.
 However, due to the number of forms that you must submit, your wait times could be longer or shorter depending on the form.

-Q. When is the best time to apply for the extension?
+When is the best time to apply for the extension?

 It’s ideal to file the E-2 visa extension before the I-94 expires.
-If you file the extension before your I-94 expires then you can still work for 240 days pending the decision whereas if you file after the expiration you can stay only 40 days pending the decision.
+If you file the extension before your I-94 expires then you can still work for 240 days pending the decision, whereas if you file after the expiration, you can stay only 40 days pending the decision.

-Q. Can spouse and children work in the country while I’m on E-2?
+Can spouse and children work in the country while I’m on E-2?

 You can bring both spouse and dependents (under 21) to the country while on E-2 visa and they would be able to work in the U.S. They would have to receive EAD and apply for a Social Security Number.

-Q. Can I apply for a Green Card while on E-2 status?
+Can I apply for a Green Card while on E-2 status?

 You can apply for a Green Card assuming you meet the right qualifications.
 There are a few general paths to obtain a green card.
 The first is the EB-1 route.
 If you are an “Alien of Extraordinary Ability”, or “Multi-manager or Executive” you can opt for this route.
 The second way is through a Family- Based Immigration Green Card.
 If you have a close relative in the United States, it’s wise to explore this option.